neekhilsingh/doc-scanner-ocr/README.md

 ### 1. Image Preprocessing

-The image is first resized to make processing faster.
+The input image is resized first to make processing faster.
 It is then converted to grayscale and blurred using Gaussian blur.

-Canny edge detection is used to find strong edges in the image.
-These edges are useful for finding the boundaries of the document.
+After that, Canny edge detection is used to identify strong edges in the image.
+These edges help in finding the document boundary.

-This part is implemented in:
+This part is handled by:

 ```text
 scanner/preprocessing.py